ianjamesbarnett/SleepEstimation/README.md

 }
 ```

-Let's run this function on our simulated data (*outmat\_mod*) using the parameter MLEs (*mle.out*) we just estimated as input.
+Let’s run this function on our simulated data (*outmat\_mod*) using the
+parameter MLEs (*mle.out*) we just estimated as input.

 ``` r
 xest=GetIndSleepEstimates(outmat_mod,mle.out)
 ```

-*xest* contains each day's estimated bedtimes and wake-up times.
-Let's convert back to the original time scale using the Mod2Orig() function we defined before.
+*xest* contains each day’s estimated bedtimes and wake-up times.
+Let’s
+convert back to the original time scale using the Mod2Orig() function we
+defined before.

 ``` r
 xest_orig=Mod2Orig(xest,d0,format="%m/%d/%Y %H:%M:%S")